Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/identity-access-management-s3.md

 #### S3 - intelligent tiering

 - uses ML
+- looks at usage patterns
 - moves objects to the most cost-effective access tier
+- no performance impact or operational overhead

 #### S3 - glacier